antenna2/cebik/README.md

 ### Moxon Javascript Calculator

-The [Online Moxon Calculator](content/moxon/moxpage.html) relied on a second `<body>` tag part way down the page to function.
+The [Online Moxon Calculator](content/moxon/moxpage.html#L105) (JavaScript by Joe KG4UHP) relied on a second `<body>` tag part way down the page to function.
 Code was updated (using ChatGPT) to remove this dependance, add the 93 ohm option and a calculate button.

 ### HTML Syntax Issues